APPFL/APPFL/docs/tutorials/examples_vit_finetuning.rst

 Centralized learning
 --------------------

-In centralized learning, to train a machine learning model, we need a "trainer" that trains the model on a training dataset and evalutes it using an evaluation dataset.
+In centralized learning, to train a machine learning model, we need a "trainer" that trains the model on a training dataset and evaluates it using an evaluation dataset.
 The key components of this process are the following:

 - Model: A machine learning model that we want to train.
 - Datasets: Datasets that contain the training and evaluation data.